Raising the Bar of Excellence

 - Cardiac Rehabilitation Specialists

-For more than 30 years our heart specialists have set the standard for quality care, introducing new technology and many "firsts," including the first angiogram, placement of the first stent, and the first angioplasty performed in our region.
-To date, our heart team has completed over one thousand surgical procedures.
+For close to a half century our heart specialists have set the standard for quality care, introducing new technology and many "firsts," including the first angiogram, placement of the first stent, and the first angioplasty performed in our region.
 Trinity's long-standing tradition of excellence and leadership in cardiac care continues into the 21st Century.

 Valve DiseaseFour valves – aortic, mitral, pulmonary and tricuspid – open and close with each heartbeat to keep blood flowing in the right direction.
 When a valve fails to open or close properly, the flow is disrupted.